harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 }
 ```

-## Deep In Builder Design Patter :)
+## Deep In Builder Design Pattern :)
 Suppose in Student `Constructor` we have priority in passing parameter values for example in order [ id, name, major, mobile number ]
 If this arrangement disappears you will not be able to create an `Object` from Class Student.
 so we need to answer to this situation the answer is Step Builder,
 but how we can implement this answer. keep reading :)

-## Step Builder Design Patter :
+## Step Builder Design Pattern :
-to apply this idea you need
+To apply this idea you need
 - A number of interfaces with the same number of Require variables so in
   Our example Student class we need 4 interfaces and in addition,
   we need one more interface for Build Method and optional variables.